not-brajesh/video-threat-detection/README.md

 > *Ollama with Qwen2.5-VL model (or alternative VL SLM)*

-* **Florence-2 (HuggingFace Transformers)** used as an alternative Vision-Language Model
+* **Florence-2 (HuggingFace Transformers)** was used as an alternative Vision-Language Model
-* Model loading and compatibility tested
+* Model loading and compatibility were tested successfully
-* Ollama + Qwen2.5-VL intentionally skipped for now (allowed as per assignment wording)
+* Ollama + Qwen2.5-VL integration was intentionally skipped at this stage (allowed by assignment wording)

-📝 **Important Note:**
+**Important Note:**
-Florence-2 is currently used to validate pipeline structure.
+Florence-2 is currently used to validate the pipeline structure.
-Real VLM inference will be finalized in Phase 2.
+Real VLM inference will be finalized in **Phase 2**.

 ---